wscherphof/luvit-test/README.md

 ##Install
 - Download and install [Node.js](http://nodejs.org/download/).
 Then you have `npm`
-- In the root of your Luvit project, `npm install lua-test`
+- In the root of your Luvit project, `npm install luvit-test`

 ##Usage
 - In a tests directory, create tests in lua files.